6 Illuminating Stats Reveal the Future of Selling

 Virtual selling is here to stay:

-A significant percent (30%) of sellers closing deals over $500K without ever meeting the buyer face to face.
+About 1/3 of sellers (31%) say that they have closed deals over $500,000 without ever meeting the buyer face to face.

 Dirty Data is a huge problem: